Fox scores 30, Kings hand Rockets 14th straight loss 125-105

 Victor Oladipo had 23 points and eight assists but couldn’t help Houston end its longest losing streak in nearly two decades.
 Kevin Porter Jr. added 13 points and a career-best 10 assists.

 The hard-luck Rockets, already without starters John Wall and P.J.
-Tucker, lost Eric Gordon to a possible groin injury midway through the third quarter.
+Tucker, lost Eric Gordon to a groin strain midway through the third quarter.
 Gordon, who scored 17 points, had missed the previous two games with a left knee injury.

 It’s been that kind of season for coach Stephen Silas’ team.
 The Rockets’ slump is their longest since losing 15 straight in 2001.
 Houston’s last win came Feb.
 4 against Memphis.